 Our fellowship is a large, multidisciplinary program with several interdepartmental collaborations in clinical care as well as clinical and bench research, which take place at the Northwestern Memorial Hospital and Lurie Children’s Hospital of Chicago.
-The goals of our Allergy & Immunology Fellowship Program are to train internists and pediatricians to become leaders in the field of Allergy-Immunology who are highly competent in diagnosing and managing patients with a broad spectrum of allergic and immunologic conditions, and in educating patients, their families and health care professionals.
+The goals of our Allergy and Immunology Fellowship Program are to train internists and pediatricians to become leaders in the field of Allergy and Immunology who are highly competent in diagnosing and managing patients with a broad spectrum of allergic and immunologic conditions, and in educating patients, their families and health care professionals.
 In addition, the program encourages trainees to pursue careers in academic allergy and immunology.
 In the past 5 years, 60% of our fellows have pursued academic careers.
 Our pass rate in the ABAI examination has been 100% since 2002.

 Further program details, including our Housestaff Manual and a sample training contract, are available on our McGaw Medical Center Graduate Education site.
 Likewise, we recommend reading through our FREIDA listing (program number 020-16-31-016).

 Our program has been training physicians in our field since 1950s after Dr. Samuel Feinberg started the Allergy and Immunology Division at Northwestern University Department of Medicine.
 Dr. Feinberg was the first president of the now named American Academy of Allergy, Asthma and Immunology (AAAAI), the largest society in our subspecialty in the world.